The Ruly Bully

 As an alternative, you can tie a toy or lure on a piece of rope and use it without the pole.
 We don’t recommend this because if your dog catches the toy, you’ve bought a one-way ticket to rope burn.
 The pole allows you to change the direction of the lure much quicker than without it and provides a safe spot for you to grip.

 We’ve also seen some modifications that use food instead of a toy at the end of the string.
 We have much better luck with the toy variant, but if you have a pup who is unwilling to participate without food, you could use this as a starting point.
+If you’re pup is more interested in food than toys, hop over to our favorite canine enrichment toys for some additional ideas!

 If you’re looking for alternatives to a DIY flirt pole, but still want some good inside activities for your pup, check out our article on our favorite inside games.
 We even have a lower-impact section with DIY dog puzzles and frozen lick mat recipes.
 Our dogs love all of them, especially on rainy days!